 Intergovernmental Panel on Climate Change

-Scientific intergovernmental body on climate change
+Scientific intergovernmental body

 The Intergovernmental Panel on Climate Change (IPCC) is an intergovernmental body of the United Nations.
 Its job is to advance scientific knowledge about climate change caused by human activities.
-The World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) established the IPCC in 1988.
+The World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) set up the IPCC in 1988.
 The United Nations endorsed the creation of the IPCC later that year.
 It has a secretariat in Geneva, Switzerland, hosted by the WMO.
 It has 195 member states who govern the IPCC.
 The member states elect a bureau of scientists to serve through an assessment cycle.
 A cycle is usually six to seven years.
-The bureau selects experts to prepare IPCC reports.
-It draws the experts from nominations by governments and observer organizations.
+The bureau selects experts in their fields to prepare IPCC reports.
+There is a formal nomination process by governments and observer organizations to find these experts.
 The IPCC has three working groups and a task force, which carry out its scientific work.

 Intergovernmental Panel on Climate Change News and Videos LIVE